wxcctechsummit/holcct2100/labslive/lab2.md

 ### Pre-requisites

+- You need 2 devices where you can install webex calling (example: PC or Mac and Mobile)
-For doing this lab, you must first **complete the [Lab 1: Control Hub and Admin Portal](lab1.md)**:
+- For doing this lab, you must first complete the **[Lab 1: Control Hub and Admin Portal](lab1.md)**:
    - You have the administrator's access to the Tenant Portal
    - Agent created and configured
    - Agent is part of 2 Teams
    - Webex Calling extensions are assigned to a WxCC users (agent and supervisor)

 ### Quick Links